 Canine adoption fees are $200.00.
 Purple Collar Club members are seniors or special needs dogs with a reduced adoption fee of $50.00.
-Kittens under one year old are $50.00, adult cats over a year are $25.00 and senior cats ages 5+ have no fee at all.
+Kittens under one year old are $75.00, cats 1-7 years old are $50.00 and senior cats ages 8+ have no fee at all.
 Take part in our Adopt-A-Buddy program where the adoption fee for a second feline friend is waived!
 Check out the Adopt page for more information on Pocket Pet adoption fees.

 You will also need to budget for other items your new pet may need.
 Some examples include a dog crate, cat carrier, appropriate cage for pocket pets, bowls, collar, leash, Gentle Leader or Easy Walk Harness, obedience training, wellness check at a veterinarian, flea and tick preventative, toys and treats.
 Don’t forget your new pet will need wholesome food too!
 Our adoptable dogs and cats have been fed a diet of Well Pet and Eagle Pack products.

 What should I bring with me when I come to pick up my new pet?

 If you’re adopting a dog you will need to bring or purchase in our boutique a leash and collar.
 Gentle Leaders are highly suggested for medium and large size dogs.
 Cats will need to be transported in a secure carrier.
 The shelter does sell cardboard cat carriers for $5.00.
 All animals must be transported in a safe and humane manner to their new homes.
 Dogs cannot be loose in the bed of a truck and cats must be in a carrier.

 What type of food do the shelter pets eat?

 Our adoption pets are fed Eagle Pack and Wellness brand dry foods.
 You can purchase this food at Pet Supplies Plus in South Bend and Paw Mart in Granger and Mishawaka.

 What if it doesn’t work out, will I get a refund?